Role of the Secretary General

 The Secretary General is responsible for the General Secretariat, overseeing its day-to-day activities and ensuring that it implements the decisions of the General Assembly and Executive Committee.

-The Secretary General is proposed by the Executive Committee and appointed by the General Assembly for a period of five years and may be re-elected once.
+The Secretary General is proposed by the Executive Committee and appointed by the General Assembly for a period of five years and may be re-appointed once.
 The role is defined in the Constitution, notably Articles 28-30.

 Current Secretary General - Jürgen Stock